gfor-gour/GameProject-1-2/README.md

 Download the Game

-Save it into a folder
+Save it into a folder,
-Run the file "Game.exe"
+Run the file "GameProject12FV.exe"

 Enjoy the Game

 * Must Needed Requirements *

-Operating System (Windows 8 / 10 / 11)
+Operating System (Windows 8 / 10 / 11).
 Visual Studio 2013 and All necessary file related to it must be installed